mrsterner/witchery/README.md

 Witchery adds mods stuff from the original witchery mod.
 - EMI and JEI support
-- Fabric and Neoforge support
+- Neoforge support only as of 0.4+
 - 1.21.1
 - Uses Modomomicon for in-game wiki